aboood40091/NewerSMBW/README.md

 #### For compiling the Newer game hacks:

-- OS and setup where you can compile LLVM and Clang
+- CodeWarrior
 - devkitPPC
-- Python 2.x
+- Python 3.x
 - Python libraries: PyYAML, pyelftools

 #### For using the Newer tools: